Our Top 12 Dordogne Attractions

 Benedictine Abbey in Brantome

-Just 25 minutes from Beaux Souvenirs, Brantôme makes a perfect day trip.
-After exploring, enjoy lunch at one of the excellent restaurants along the river.
+Just 37 minutes away, Brantôme makes a perfect day trip.
+After exploring, enjoy lunch at one of the excellent restaurants and then relax on a river cruise.

 Plan your visit from Beaux Souvenirs